Holobiont-Ecology/Holobiont-Ecology.github.io/_pages/publications.md

 ## 2026-

+Advancing microbial ecology, microbiomes, and One Health in Africa: From regional initiatives to pan-African flagship programs
+*ISME Journal*
+DOI: 10.1093/ismejo/wrag132

 Functional differentiation of glomalin-related soil protein fractions reveals dual pathways for carbon storage in organic farming systems.
 *Science of The Total Environment*
 DOI: 10.1016/j.scitotenv.2026.181821